camdenrogers/SpringMVC-Hands-On-Demo/README.md

 ### 3. Create Models

-This is just a Plain Old Java Object (POJO) that will represent the data we are working with for this demo application.
+This class is just a Plain Old Java Object (POJO) that will represent the data we are working with for this demo application.

 */src/main/java/demo/User.java*